datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 ## Creating new columns

-In addition to selecting existing columns from a table, you can also create new columns in the query output based on the exisiting columns.
+In addition to selecting existing columns from a table, you can also create new columns in the query output based on the existing columns.
 These new columns only exist in the output.
 The table used in the query is not changed in any way.

-The Plots table contains a column, `D02_total_plot` repesenting the area of the plot and the `D03_unit_land` column gives the units.
+The Plots table contains a column, `D02_total_plot` representing the area of the plot and the `D03_unit_land` column gives the units.
 In our sample dataset the unit is always 'hectare'.
 However in the full dataset some of the plot areas are recorded in 'acres'.
-We want to create a new output column wich shows the hextare value converted into acres.
+We want to create a new output column which shows the hectare value converted into acres.
-To do this we could yuse the following SQL. ( 1 hectare = 2.4701 acres)
+To do this we could use the following SQL. ( 1 hectare = 2.4701 acres)

 ~~~